ArtifexSoftware/mupdf/docs/reference/javascript/types/Image.rst

 	Image(data, mask)
 	Image(filename, mask)

-	Create an Image and populate it with image data decode either from a pixmap, a data buffer or a file name.
+	Create an Image and populate it with image data decoded either from a pixmap, a data buffer, or a file.

 	:param Pixmap pixmap: A pixmap with the image data.
 	:param Buffer | ArrayBuffer | Uint8Array data: Image data.